SpongePowered/SpongeAPI/README.md

 __Note:__ If you do not have [Gradle] installed then use ./gradlew for Unix systems or Git Bash and gradlew.bat for Windows systems in place of any 'gradle' command.

 In order to build SpongeAPI you simply need to run the `gradle` command.
 You can find the compiled JAR file in `./build/libs` labeled similarly to 'spongeapi-x.x.x-SNAPSHOT.jar'.

+Sponge will use a javac version of *at least* 11.
+If an older JDK is used to launch Gradle, JDK 11 will be downloaded automatically.

 ## Contributing
 Are you a talented programmer looking to contribute some code?
 We'd love the help!